 The Romans may have been the first to acquire Egyptian obelisks, but they wouldn’t be the last.
 One could say that Caesar Augustus’s actions back in 10 BC started a snowball effect.
 Not only Roman emperors but also French kings and American billionaires went on to procure them in later history.

-In the 1800s, the Kingdom of France was gifted the pair of Egyptian obelisks that once stood outside Karnak Temple by then Pasha Muhammad Ali.
+In the 1800s, the Kingdom of France was gifted the pair of Egyptian obelisks that once stood outside Luxor Temple by then Pasha Muhammad Ali.
 The French were the global superpower of the day, and Ali intended to tighten Franco-Egyptian relations with this gesture.

 It took more than two years and 2.5 million dollars to haul the monolith to Paris.
 The French barge, “Le Louqsor,” departed Alexandria for Toulon in 1832 after being trapped in Egypt for a whole year while waiting for the Nile to flood.
 Then it traveled from Toulon through the Strait of Gibraltar and up the Atlantic, finally debarking in Cherbourg.